nais/kafkarator/doc/adr/0005-kafkarator-credentials-rotation-and-flow.md

 ### Deterministic names

-Names of service users, and secrets are deterministic and possible to generate with only the name and namespace of the owning application.
+Names of service users, and secrets are deterministic generated and possible to recreate with only name and namespace of the owning application.

 ### There is a limit to the number of service users we can have in each Aiven project